 The 4400: In the two-part story "Gone", the real name of the woman from the future who posed as Maia's sister Sarah Rutledge is never stated.

-GOB's wife on Arrested Development is never given a name, to reflect the fact that GOB doesn't know it.
+Arrested Development: GOB's wife is never given a name, to reflect the fact that GOB doesn't know it.
 She's listed as "Bride of GOB" in the credits and "Wife of GOB" in other material.
 GOB makes several guesses to it, including "Krindy", "Amy" (Amy Poehler, Will Arnett's wife, plays the role), and "Saul" (actually her divorce lawyer).
 Michael knows what it is, but the opportunity never arises for him to use it.

 On Banshee, the main character steals the identity of the deceased Lucas Hood in the premiere and uses it for the entire series.
 His real name is never revealed.

 Bones has never revealed the name of Angela's father.
-Or her real name for that matter.
+Or her real name for that matter, at least at first.
 We know her dad is Billy Gibbons in real life, but he never is given an onscreen name.
-And Angela named herself when she became an adult, due to her dad giving her an Embarrassing First Name.
+And Angela named herself when she became an adult, due to her dad giving her an Embarrassing First Name (a later season reveals it's Pookie Noodlin).

 On Angel, "The Host of Caritas" was not given an official name (even to the other characters) until late into the second season.
 His full name is "Krevlornswath of the Deathwok Clan".
 As noted before, he's not fond of it: